fluent/fluent-plugin-prometheus/README.md

 A fluent plugin that instruments metrics from records and exposes them via web interface.
 Intended to be used together with a [Prometheus server](https://github.com/prometheus/prometheus).

+If you are using Fluentd v0.10, you have to explicitly install [fluent-plugin-record-reformer](https://github.com/sonots/fluent-plugin-record-reformer) together.
+With Fluentd v0.12, there is no additional dependency.

 ## Installation

 Add this line to your application's Gemfile: